hammadojh/hci_course/syllabus.md

 ---

 ### Office Hours and Communication
-In addition to lecture times, the instructor is available for 3 hours per week during office hours.
+In addition to lecture times, the instructor is available for 2 hours per week during office hours.
 Meetings can also be arranged by appointment.
 Email communication is encouraged for quick queries.

----

-### Course Evaluation
-- **Student Feedback:** Surveys conducted through Blackboard and DAD.
-- **Course Evaluation:** Evaluated by students, faculty, and program leaders through both direct and indirect methods.

 ---